djangocon/2022.djangocon.us/_posts/2022-10-18-call-for-2023-volunteers.md

 ### At-conference responsibilities

 - Direct sponsors to their booths/tables and swag
-- Remind non-sponsors (or sponsors who haven't procured a booth) that they can't have a booth if needed
+- Ensure that booths are reserved for sponsors who have reserved a booth, and are not open for others
 - Field complaints/questions from sponsors

 ## Code of Conduct Committee